andreistreltsov/discriminated/README.md

-An implementation of a `discriminated union` data structure with pattern matching support.
+An implementation of a `Discriminated Union` data structure with pattern matching support.

 ## Example